 Section 18-249 of the Town Code describes how Town Council shall give consideration to zoning map changes.
 It states that Town Council should give consideration to the entire comprehensive plan and that spot zoning should be avoided.
+Spot zoning is generally understood to be applying a zoning category that is different than the properties nearby or than properties that are similarly situated within the jurisdiction.

 As it relates to the Comprehensive Plan, the Future Land Use Plan (page 38 of the Comprehensive Plan), designates the subject parcels as "Mixed Use."
 The Comprehensive Plan includes language that supports the proposed multi-unit development as a transition from commercial development to single-family detached residential.
 However, the plan also states that established residential neighborhoods should be preserved and the overall balance of residential, commercial and industrial areas should be maintained (page 39).

-In regards to spot zoning, the proposed change to the zoning map (to RM-2) would not constitute spot zoning since the RM-2 zoning provides a transition from the commercial districts to the single-family detached residential districts, a land use option supported by the Comprehensive Plan.
+Regarding whether making this change would constitute spot zoning, staff does not assess that the proposed change to the zoning map (to RM-2) would be spot zoning because the RM-2 zoning provides a transition from the commercial districts to the single-family detached residential districts, a land use option supported by the Comprehensive Plan.
 This function for RM-2 also exists on comparable properties on the opposite side of Maple Avenue, near or facing Locust Street, where the RM-2 properties are between the commercial development of Maple Avenue and single-family areas.